Jthora/TacticalIntelDashboard/README.md

     ```sh
     npm install
     ```
-    This command will install all the required packages listed in the `package.json` file.
+    Install all the required packages listed in the `package.json` file.

 4. **Start the application**:
     ```sh
     npm run dev
     ```
-    This command will start the development server.
+    Start the development server.

 5. **Open your browser and go to**:
     ```